Protection against surveillance

 Using your phone as your WiFi is a good idea, just make sure it’s updated and you set a strong password on it.

-Also you are going to want to enable the firewall on all your devices, on iOS and Android it’s on by default, in windows set it to public network and on macOS make sure it’s on in the network settings.
+Also you are going to want to enable the firewall on all your devices.
+In Windows set it to public network and on macOS make sure it’s on in the network settings.

 Also just take some time to familiarize yourself with the security features in your devices in the settings.
 Look up what the setting is so you know what it does, and turn it on or off.
 It’s generally a good idea to disable things you don’t need like Bluetooth so there’s less attack surface on your device.
 Just go through the settings and see what you can enable/disable, it all adds up.